traderepublic/SectionKit/README.md

-Using **SectionKit** each section in a `UICollectionView` is implemented separately, so the required code is very short and maintainable.
+By using **SectionKit** each section in a `UICollectionView` is implemented separately, so you can keep your classes small and maintainable.
-Sections can be combined like building blocks to build very complex layouts.
+Sections can be combined like building blocks to build complex layouts.
 This also makes it possible to test them independently and to reuse them in another `UICollectionView`.
 Making changes to a specific section doesn't affect other sections and working on complex datasources becomes manageable.

-The currently supported APIs are:
-- `UICollectionViewDataSource`
-- `UICollectionViewDataSourcePrefetching`
-- `UICollectionViewDelegate`
-- `UICollectionViewDragDelegate`
-- `UICollectionViewDropDelegate`
-- `UICollectionViewDelegateFlowLayout`
-- `UIScrollViewDelegate`

-Other APIs can be easily added by extending `ListCollectionViewAdapter` or `SingleSectionCollectionViewAdapter`.

 This library is inspired by [IGListKit](https://github.com/Instagram/IGListKit), but is implemented in Swift and offers a type safe API through the use of generics.
-As a result, models or items don't need to inherit from `NSObject`.
 The entire API was designed to be as open as possible and makes it easy to implement a custom behaviour.
 An example would be the API for calculating updates to the `UICollectionView`: By default, it will just reload without performing any animation, but a subclass overrides the corresponding function to provide rich diffs by using [DifferenceKit](https://github.com/ra1028/DifferenceKit).